daimonionnn/BobcatMonitor/README.md

 # Release info

 v 0.3
-Fixed bug when monitoring was stopped (or looks like it stopped as Start monitoring button was activated) Added autoscroll to status box
+Fixed bug when monitoring was stopped after unsuccessful data read from Bobcat (or appeared like it stopped as Start monitoring button was activated)
+Added autoscroll to status box

 v 0.2